Monoidal Hom-Hopf algebras: The enveloping Hom-algebra of a monoidal Hom-Lie algebra

 \selabel{7} In \cite{Yau1}, the enveloping algebra of a Hom-Lie algebra is discussed.
 One would expect that this is a Hom-Hopf algebra, but such a result does not appear in \cite{Yau1}.
-Now consider a monoidal Hom-Lie algebra, this is a Lie-algebra $(L,\alpha)$ in $\widetilde{\Hh}(\Mm_k)$, and take the tensor algebra $T(L)$.
+Now consider a monoidal Hom-Lie algebra, this is a Lie algebra $((L,\alpha),[,])$ in $\widetilde{\Hh}(\Mm_k)$, and take the tensor Hom-algebra $(T(L),T(\alpha))$.
 Then